rrosa-aurea-1/java-angular-web-app/README.md

 In every modality, you can use shortcuts to inspect or reload the frontend application, due to integration with [electron-debug](https://github.com/sindresorhus/electron-debug).
 Find all explanations on its README.md file.

-**:warning:**
-> The features to generate an exe package are compatibles only on win32 platform with ia32 architecture.
-However, you can change platform and arch in the package npm script command related to package.json files of **electron-app** and **electron-jar** folders.

-#### Express server electron live mode for frontend
+#### Electron live mode for frontend

-After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-app** folder these commands:
+After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-client** folder these commands:

 * npm install
-* npm run preconfig (only on windows) or copy frontend-app/dist folder into electron-app folder
+* npm run preconfig (only on windows as admin) or copy frontend-app/dist folder into electron-client folder
 * npm start

 App in electron:

 ![Electron-App](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/electron-app.jpg)

-In this way a express server child process, **only for frontend**,  is run in the electron container.
-You can read log in its window with **F1 keyword**.
+In this way **only your frontend**,  is run in the electron container.

-Express log in electron:

-![Electron-Log](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/electron-log.jpg)

-#### Express server electron packager exe mode for frontend
+#### Electron builder exe mode for frontend

-After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-app** folder these commands:
+After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-client** folder these commands:

 * npm install
-* npm run preconfig (only on windows) or copy frontend-app/dist folder into electron-app folder
+* npm run preconfig (only on windows as admin) or copy frontend-app/dist folder into electron-client folder
 * npm run package

-After this, you will have a single **electron-app.exe** to run with a click under **electron-app\distribution\electron-app-win32-ia32** folder.
+After this, you will have a single **electron-app-client 1.0.0.exe** (for windows) to run with a click under **electron-client\distribution** folder.
 **The exe created is a standalone distributable desktop app that not require Node ore JRE on your machine to be executed.**
-In this way a express server is packaged, **only for frontend**, is run in the electron container as a child process.
+In this way, **only your frontend**, is run in the electron container as a package.
 You can read log in its window with **F1 keyword**.

+> The _npm run package_ command use **electron-builder** that generates a package for the platform typology performing this command.
+In the distribution folder there is also the unpacked app (as electron-packager does).

+Express log in electron:

+![Electron-Log](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/electron-log.jpg)

 #### Spring boot jar electron live mode